 New lease of life for Community Centre…

-Work began on 16th March on the long-awaited refurbishment of one of the town’s best-loved community halls.
+Work began on 16th March 2021 on the long-awaited refurbishment of one of the town’s best-loved community halls.
 Malling (Bridgeview) Community Centre was built in the early 1970’s and has been used by a host of clubs; societies, sports clubs and the local community but it is in desperate need of modernization.
-Local builders Cheesmurs Ltd won the contract from the Council to carry out a complete refurbishment that will include a state-of-the-art ground source heat pump system and photovoltaic panels to provide environment-friendly heating and power; completely new electrical wiring and plumbing, and an improved room layout that will offer, among other benefits, more flexible spaces and a small café/bar and terrace.
+Local builders Cheesmurs Ltd won the contract from the Council to carry out a complete refurbishment that includes a state-of-the-art ground source heat pump system and photovoltaic panels to provide environment-friendly heating and power; completely new electrical wiring and plumbing, and an improved room layout that will offer, among other benefits, more flexible spaces and a small café/bar and terrace.

 The Town Council has worked on this project with partners Malling Community Association, for some years.
 It was delayed for a number of unrelated reasons but that delay has, coincidentally, allowed a more extensive job to be done.